Samuel Hoi: Awards and honors

-Hoi holds an honorary doctorate from the Corcoran.
+Hoi holds an honorary doctorate from the Corcoran School of the Arts and Design.
 In 2006, and was decorated by the French government as an Officer of the Ordre des Palmes Académiques.
 In addition, he is a recipient of the City of Angels Award from the LAX Coastal Chamber of Commerce and the Artistic License Award from California Lawyers for the Arts.

 Personal life

-Hoi's preference for cowboy boots developed when he was finishing his law degree at Columbia University.
+Hoi's preference for cowboy boots developed when he was finishing up at Columbia University.
 Already interested in dress as a way of visibly meshing a multicultural background, he decided that cowboy boots were an ideal fit in more ways than one.
 They were comfortable and suitable to his long stride and natural rhythm while versatile enough to wear with anything from jeans to suits.
 When people noticed his boots, he was pleased; not only did the boots reinforce his desire to be more individualistic, "they were a symbolic indication of my enrichment, the boot being something of the West and also a foreshadowing of my coming to Los Angeles."